wunderwuzzi23/blog/content/posts/2020/red-teaming-and-monte-carlo-simulations.md

 These considerations can help guide towards an upper boundary for predictions when performing Monte Carlo simulations to model the potential financial loss due to security vulnerabilities.

-# Attack Graphs, Threat Modeling and Monte Carlo simulations
+# Attack Graphs, Threat Modeling and Monte Carlo Simulations

 In this section I'm going to apply Hubbard's approach and basic substitution methodology to a basic attack graph in order to run a Monte Carlo simulation.